Alice Coulthard

-Alice Coulthard (born 18 November 1983 in London) is an English actress.
+Alice Coulthard (born 18 November 1983) is an English actress.
 She is best known for her role as Maisie Wylde in ITV soap opera Emmerdale.

 Education

 Alice Coulthard attended Fortismere School, Muswell Hill, N10 and later graduated in English Literature from University of Liverpool.

 Career

 Coulthard has played a number of roles on British television, including The Bill, Holby City, Sex, the City and Me, and the lead role in drama short Goodbye, Hello.
-Coulthard also starred in 1993 film The Cement Garden, and the stageplay Keeler in the title role of Christine Keeler.
-More recently she has played Kelly Tophet in hit US TV series The Last Ship and the title role in independent film Josephine.
+Coulthard also starred in the 1993 film The Cement Garden, and the stageplay Keeler in the title role of Christine Keeler.
+More recently she has played Kelly Tophet in the US TV series The Last Ship and the title role in independent film Josephine.

 She played Maisie Wylde, introduced to the ITV1 soap opera Emmerdale by series producer Anita Turner, from February 2009 to January 2011.